nus-cs2103-AY2324S1/ip/docs/README.md

 - `delete 1` deletes the task numbered 1.
 - `remove 3` removes the task numbered 3.

+!> **Warning:** This action is permanent and cannot be undone.

-!> **Warning:** Note that deleting a task will change numbering for all tasks after it.
+!> **Important Note:** Deleting a task will change numbering for all tasks after it.
 Be careful when you are planning to deleting multiple tasks.

+### Saving data: `save`

+You can tell Todoify to immediately save your data.

+?> *Note:* This is usually not needed as Todoify **autosaves data** after all commands that modify your data.

+This may be useful in some situations, like retrying the save after fixing an issue causing a failed automatic save (such as insufficient permissions).

+- Format: `save`

+### Loading data: `load`

+You can tell Todoify to immediately reload all data from storage.

+?> *Note:* This is usually not needed by most users.

+If the data files were updated by an external software while the app is open, Todoify may not realise that.
+Hence, this may be useful to reload all data from disk.

+- Format: `load`

 ### Closing the conversation: `bye`, `exit`